Silenttttttt/gpt-auto-prompter/README.md

 `Conversation name`: Provide a name for the conversation.
 The program will save the conversation history to a JSON file with this name.

-    New or existing conversation: Choose whether to create a new conversation or load an existing one from a JSON file.
+   `New or existing conversation`: Choose whether to create a new conversation or load an existing one from a JSON file.

 `System message`: Enter a system message, which is a prompt that helps set the context for the conversation with the chatbot.